sheriecarter/public-library-app/1_users_and_auth.md

 end
 ```

-Now when we post the form for the user you'll see the user being created.
-The difference now is the `password_digest` is being properly hashed.
+Now when we post the form for the user, you'll see the user being created.
+The difference now is the `password_digest` is being properly hashed so it's safe to store.
+Thanks for `has_secure_password`, Rails!

+### The /users/:id route should show a view with all of the information about the user with id `:id`.

 Now we want to add a route to `GET /users/:id`.